MovieLens: Research

 In 2004, a collaborative study with researchers from Carnegie Mellon University, University of Michigan, University of Minnesota and University of Pittsburgh designed and tested incentives derived from the social psychology principles of social loafing and goal-setting on MovieLens users.

 The researchers saw that under-contribution seemed to be a problem for the community and set up a study to discern the most effective way to motivate users to rate and review more films.
 The study executed two field experiments; one involved email messages that reminded users of the uniqueness of their contributions and the benefits that follow from them, and the other gave users a range of individual or group goals for contribution.

 The first experiment, based on the analysis of the MovieLens community’s cumulative response, found that users were more likely to contribute to the community when they were reminded of their uniqueness, leading them to think that their contributions are not duplicates of what other users are able to provide.
 Contrary to the researchers’ hypothesis, they also found that users were less likely to contribute when it was made salient to them the benefit they receive from rating or the benefit others receive when they rate.
 Lastly, they found no support for the relationship between uniqueness and benefit.

 The second experiment found that users were also more likely to contribute when they were given specific and challenging goals and were led to believe that their contributions were needed in order to accomplish the group’s goal.
 The study found that in this particular context, giving users group-level goals actually increased contributions compared to individual goals, where the researchers predicted that the reverse would be true due to the effects of social loafing.
 The relationship between goal difficulty and user contributions in both the group and individual cases gave weak evidence that beyond a certain difficulty threshold, performance drops, instead of plateaus as previously hypothesized in Locke and Latham’s goal-setting theory.

 Datasets

 GroupLens Research, a human-computer interaction research lab at the University of Minnesota, provides the rating data sets collected from MovieLens website for research use.
 The full data set contains 26,000,000 ratings and 750,000 tag applications applied to 45,000 movies by 270,000 users.
 It also includes tag genome data with 12 million relevance scores across 1,100 tags (Last updated 8/2017).

+There are a number of smaller datasets available with sizes of around 100,000 ratings, 1 million, 10 millions and 20 millions.

 There are many types of research conducted based on the MovieLens data sets.
 Liu et al. used MovieLens data sets to test the efficiency of an improved random walk algorithm by depressing the influence of large-degree objects.
 GroupLens has terms of use for the dataset, and it accepts requests via the internet.